 Clearing away dead skin cells is an important part of any skincare routine.
 However, exfoliating too much during the cold months can be damaging to your skin.
 When you over-exfoliate, you strip away your skin’s natural oils and cause inflammation.
 This can lead to breakouts and hyperpigmentation of the skin, aka dark spots or blemishes.

-If you have normal or oily skin, limit the use of exfoliating creams or sponges to 1 time per week instead of 2 to 3.
+If you have normal or oily skin, limit the use of exfoliating creams or sponges to one time per week instead of two to three.
 If dry skin is